Record number of entries and an incredible list of Finalists for the International Loyalty Awards 2022 - Loyalty Magazine

 - Foxtel Rewards – Foxtel Group

-- Checkers Extra Saving – Shoprite Group of Companies
+- Checkers Xtra Saving – Shoprite Group of Companies

 Best Loyalty Industry Innovation